Two East Austin Elementaries, Two Very Different Trajectories

-I have been helping buyers navigate school zones across the Austin area for 19 years, and comparisons like this one come up in my conversations all the time.
+I have been helping buyers navigate school zones across the Austin metro for 19 years, and east side decisions like this one come up more often than people might guess.
 So lets dig into the data and figure out what it actually means for your home search.

 Ortega vs Blackshear: Quick Comparison